Here are some useful answers to questions we are frequently asked.

 Can I use my international mobile and purchase a local SIM card?

-If you have a cell phone that is a SIM-unlocked GSM 900 frequency you can purchase from mobile shops and supermarkets South African SIM cards for R2-4.
-Due to regulations you will need to come to reception for us to give you a covering letter showing a local address plus remember to take an I.D. with you to the shop.
+If you have a cell phone that is a SIM-unlocked GSM 900 frequency you can purchase from mobile shops and supermarkets South African SIM cards for around R2-4.

 Is there any?

 Apart from the properties with garages there is free street parking available plus Cape Quarter does have secure pay parking.
 At present the area does not have permits and being very close to the city center means a lot of workers park in during the weekday; come the afternoon more spaces become available.

 All our properties are located in a residential neighbourhood with permanent neighbours close by.
 We want you to enjoy your stay however we do not allow parties, events, large group gathering.
 We appreciate your understanding in this matter so that everyone in the area can enjoy a relaxing peaceful time.

 Do you allow?